Arsenaultm90/School/Year 2/Semester 01/COMP 3000 - Operating Systems/Lecture 6 - Synchronization Tools.md

 3. **Bounded Waiting**
     A process waiting to enter its critical section shouldn’t wait forever; there’s a limit to how many times others can go first.

+**Context Switching**
+A **context switch** happens when the CPU stops executing one process and starts executing another.
+- The **“context”** of a process includes everything the CPU needs to resume it later:
+    - Program counter (where it left off)
+    - CPU registers
+    - Stack pointer
+    - Process state
+- The OS **saves the current process’s context**, picks a new process to run from the **ready queue**, and **loads its context** into the CPU.

 ---